 What are the main duties of a deputy?

 The main role of a financial deputy is to manage the property and day to day financial affairs of the person who lacks capacity, for the benefit of that person.
 A deputy must act in that person’s best interests within the scope of the authority given by the Court of Protection, and is also accountable to the Court of Protection and Public Guardian.
 In practice, a deputy’s main responsibilities will include:

 - Collecting benefits, pensions and other assets

 - Completing an annual report showing the funds received and spent on behalf of the person concerned

 How do I apply to the Court of Protection?

-If there is medical evidence to suggest that an individual lacks capacity to make their own decisions, an application can be made to the Court of Protection for a deputy to be appointed.
+If there is medical evidence to suggest that an individual lacks capacity to make their own decisions and there is no Enduring Power of Attorney (EPA) or Lasting Power of Attorney (LPA) in place, an application can be made to the Court of Protection for a deputy to be appointed.
 The application could be made by a family member, friend, professional, or in some cases the local authority.

 Alternatively, assistance can be sought from a legal professional to help with the application.
 In nearly all applications relating to a person’s financial and property affairs, the Court will allow for the fees of the professional to be paid from the funds of the person to whom the application relates.

 If there are no firm proposals as to who should take on the role of a deputy, the Court can appoint someone from their panel of professional deputies.